joaoquinto/joaoquinto/README.md

 ## Informations

 - 🌱 I’m currently learning Flutter and JavaScript
-- 📫 How to reach me:joaovictoroliveirapereira6522@gmail.com
+- 📫 How to reach me: joaovictoroliveirapereira6522@gmail.com

 ## Contacts